 The notifications page displays a list of all notifications configured for your Project.
 This list includes built-in notifications as well as your own notifications.

-Each notification comes with a set of controls allowing you to fire or activate, edit, duplicate and delete it:
+Each notification comes with a set of controls allowing you to fire or activate, edit, duplicate, preview on test users and delete it:

 Some notifications have an activation switch rather than a fire button: they are automated notifications.